Charles Webster Leadbeater: How Theosophy Came to Me

-In a section I Meet Our Founder Leadbeater describes the "triumphant" appearance of Blavatsky at a meeting of the London Lodge of the British Theosophical Society, where he saw her for the first time.
+In a section I Meet Our Founder Leadbeater describes the "triumphant" appearance of Helena Blavatsky at a meeting of the London Lodge of the British Theosophical Society, where he saw her for the first time.
 (Note: Senkevich wrote: "The appearance of Blavatsky at the meeting was triumphant, some of its participants fell down in front of her to their knees....
 At this re-election meeting she was deservedly represented by the queen of occultism, all were obeying her will unquestioningly.")

 "Suddenly and sharply the door opposite to us opened, and a stout lady in black came quickly in and seated herself at the outer end of our bench.
 She sat listening to the wrangling on the platform for a few minutes, and then began to exhibit distinct signs of impatience.
 As there seemed to be no improvement in sight, she then jumped up from her seat, shouted in a tone of military command the one word 'Mohini!'
 (Note: Mohini Mohun Chatterji (1858–1936) was a private secretary to Henry Steel Olcott.) and then walked straight out of the door into the passage.
 The stately and dignified Mohini came rushing down that long room at his highest speed, and as soon as he reached the passage threw himself incontinently flat on his face on the floor at the feet of the lady in black.
 Many people arose in confusion, not knowing what was happening; but a moment later Mr. Sinnett himself also came running to the door, went out and exchanged a few words, and then, re-entering the room, he stood up on the end of our bench and spoke in a ringing voice the fateful words: 'Let me introduce to the London Lodge as a whole—Madame Blavatsky!'
 The scene was indescribable; the members, wildly delighted and yet half-awed at the same time, clustered round our great Founder, some kissing her hand, several kneeling before her, and two or three weeping hysterically."
 (Note: "Then, on April 7, 1884, Leadbeater met Helena Petrovna Blavatsky and Henry Steel Olcott at a turbulent election meeting of the London Lodge.
 Deeply impressed by Blavatsky, from that day on Leadbeater's commitment tilted more and more away from Anglicanism and toward theosophy.")